 The document shall provide that the offer of dedication shall not be used or construed to allow anyone, prior to acceptance of the offer, to interfere with any rights of public access acquired through use which may exist on the property.
-Trails within the easements shall be generally as noted on the Public Amenities Plan, Trails and Signage Map of 1/20/97, and shall provide continuous pedestrian access along the bluff top, and where indicated, from the dedicated parks and trails to the sea.
+Trails within the easements shall be generally as noted on the Public Amenities Plan, Trails and Signage Map of 1/20/97, which may be superseded by revised Special Condition 23.
+Signage, Final Public Amenity Plan, subject to the approval of the Executive Director, and shall provide continuous pedestrian access along the bluff top, and where indicated, from the dedicated parks and trails to the sea.

-The offer to dedicate shall also provide that no development, other than: 1) the construction of trails approved in this permit, 2) fences approved in a coastal development permit, 3) vegetation removal except hand removal of invasive plants, 4) installation of public utilities generally as shown on Amendment 6, Exhibit 5, Map G; 5) the drilling of testing wells and hydraugers generally as shown on Amendment 6.
-Exhibit 6, Map K and as recommended by the City geologist, 6) slide remediation and drainage control only as specifically authorized in Special Condition 28 of amendment 13 to this permit, as long as such construction, in the reasonable judgment of the Executive Director, does not materially and adversely affect the purposes of Condition 3 as set forth above, 7) safety fencing along the seaward side of bluff top trails 3.A.1, 3.A.15 and 3.B.7 and non locking swing gates at the entrance of steep natural trails identified as 3.A.6, 3.A.18, 3.B.8, and 2.B(5).
-8) Installation of the sewer connections and drainage devices approved in this permit and other development approved in this permit, and/or 9) landslide remediation as depicted in exhibit 5 of Amendment 15 of this permit, and as shown in the grading plans and in the Geotechnical report, "Repair Design for Landslide "C", Ocean Trails Golf Course, Rancho Palos Verdes California," dated June 9, 2000, by Converse Consultants, and as shown in any revised plans required as a result of the Commission's actions on Amendment 15 shall occur in the trail areas required in this permit and/or shown on the Public Amenities Plan Trails and Signage Map of 1/20/97, except as authorized by a future coastal development permit, and as otherwise authorized by law.
+The offer to dedicate shall also provide that no development, other than: 1) the construction of trails approved in this permit, 2) fences approved in a coastal development permit, 3) vegetation removal except hand removal of invasive plants, 4) installation of public utilities generally as shown on Amendment 6, Exhibit 5, Map G: 5) the drilling of testing wells and hydraugers generally as shown on Amendment 6, Exhibit 6.
+Map K and as recommended by the City geologist, 6) slide remediation and drainage control only as specifically authorized in Special Condition 28 of amendment 13 to this permit, as long as such construction, in the reasonable judgment of the Executive Director, does not materially and adversely affect the purposes of Condition 3 as set forth above, 7) safety fencing along the seaward side of bluff top trails 3.A.1, 3.A.15 and 3.B.7 and non-locking swing gates at the entrance of steep natural trails identified as 3.A.6, 3.A.18, 3.B.8, and 2.B(5).
+8) Installation of the sewer connections and drainage devices approved in this permit and other development approved in this permit, and/or 9) landslide remediation as depicted in exhibit 5 of Amendment 15 of this permit, and as shown in the grading plans and in the Geotechnical report, "Repair Design for Landslide "C", Ocean Trails Golf Course, Rancho Palos Verdes California," dated June 9, 2000, by Converse Consultants, and as shown in any revised plans required as a result of the Commission's actions on Amendment 15 shall occur in the trail areas required in this permit and/or shown on the Public Amenities Plan Trails and Signage Map of 1/20/97, which may be superseded by revised Special Condition 23.
+Signage, Final Public Amenity Plan, subject to the approval of the Executive Director, except as authorized by a future coastal development permit, and as otherwise authorized by law.
 No coastal development permit exemptions as defined in Section 30610 of the Coastal Act shall apply to the trails described in this Condition 3 except for repair and maintenance of utility connections as authorized in section 30610(d) of the Coastal Act as further described in Section 13253 of the California Code of Regulations.